AdaCore/spark2014/docs/guidance/main.rst

    --  otherwise an exception is raised.

 Though readable by humans, this constraint cannot be verified automatically.
-The second way is to express the constraint is using defensive code inside the subprogram body:
+The second way is to express the constraint using defensive code inside the subprogram body:

 .. code-block:: ada